syseleven/grav-docs-metakube/pages/01.metakube/01.release-notes/default.en.md

 #### 2020-01-07

 * The CoreDNS configuration in a MetaKube cluster can now be [extended with a ConfigMap](../../02.documentation/15.dns/default.en.md)
+* When creating a new Node, taints from the NodeDeployment are now added synchronously during the registration of the Node instead of asynchronously shortly after

 ### December 2019